Armemius/fractals/README.md

 This version is written via <b>React</b> library with <b>Typescript</b> as a main language, and since it is not very performant and fractals use a lots of calculations, I decided to use <b>Webassembly</b> with <b>Rust</b> <strike>so I can write blazingly fast code</strike>

-At the moment all calculations are performed on CPU, it might be a big deal if I would leverage the GPU, but <b>WGPU</b> is pretty complex, so maybe in the future ;-)
+~~At the moment all calculations are performed on CPU, it might be a big deal if I would leverage the GPU, but <b>WGPU</b> is pretty complex, so maybe in the future ;-)~~

+**UPD:** Finally, an ability to use GPU was added, GPU computations use canvas as WebGPU texture and GLSL shaders for render.
+You can always switch between devices to see the difference

 Now you can browse what I've done using Github pages:<br>
 <a href="https://armemius.github.io/fractals/" style="text-decoration: none; color: #34a853">armemius.github.io/fractals</a>